-The Employee and Family Assistance Program also offers free, short-term counselling to all regular employees.
-The extended health plans for many employee groups also cover a portion of psychologist consultation fees, up to the maximum amount if you have a medical referral (check your benefits page to see if you are eligible).
+The also offers free, short-term counselling to all regular employees.
+The extended health plans for many employee groups also cover a portion of psychologist consultation fees, up to the maximum amount if you have a medical referral (check your to see if you are eligible).

 Step 2: Find a registered professional near you

 Look for your province or territory's College of Psychologists or College of Registered Psychotherapists.
 Most of the time, they will offer tools to find a professional that is suited to your needs and location.

 If you wish to learn more about suicide prevention and awareness to help others, take a look at the resources below:

 was funded by the Government of Canada in response to the unprecedented rise in mental distress due to the COVID-19 pandemic.
 People are being challenged like never before due to isolation, physical health concerns, substance use concerns, financial and employment uncertainty, and the emotional dialogue around racial equality.
 We’re all going through this together, and we believe that mental health is a journey, not a destination.
 Each day, we can take a step for our own wellbeing.
 Wellness Together Canada is here to support everybody on that journey.

 Skill-building: BounceBack – Reclaim Your Health